 Choose between a day enjoying the attractions of Cairns and Kuranda or spending a day exploring the beautiful tablelands with their waterfalls, a great contrast to the ocean.

 The Red Centre

 Uluru and Kuta Tjuta

-Day 8 – Explore the Cultural Centre and make your way out for a Sunset dinner at Uluru.
+Day 8 – Fly to Uluru – Explore the Cultural Centre and make your way out for a Sunset dinner at Uluru.

 Book your sunset dinner before you arrive.
 The white tablecloths, red dirt, and golden skies of this experience are something you will remember forever.
-The dinner is excellent, the drinks are bottomless, and they throw in a night sky talk and access to some telescopes.
+The dinner is excellent; the drinks are bottomless, and they throw in a night sky talk and access to some telescopes.

 Day 9 – Sunrise, an Uluru walk, an evening BBQ, and a Field of Light Experience

-Our sunrise walk at Uluru will be something I remember forever – we also did the full 10km walk around the base before the temperature got too high.
+Our sunrise walk at Uluru was a very special experience and meant we could complete the full 10km walk around the base before the temperature got too high.
 I highly recommend it.

 Day 10 – Sunrise at Kuta Tjuta – Midday flight to Melbourne